The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 with two additional star-galaxy separation cuts

-The star-galaxy separation cut is used to select extended sources by comparing the PSF magnitudes to the model magnitudes.
-Due to the slowly varying nature of the angular diameter distance with redshift for the relevant redshift range of this sample, we expect that any object that satisfies the star-galaxy separation at its observed redshift and enters the CMASS sample in the first place would also satisfy these conditions over the entire redshift range.
+The star-galaxy separation cuts are used to select extended sources by comparing the PSF magnitudes to the model magnitudes.
+Due to the slowly varying nature of the angular diameter distance with redshift for the relevant redshift range of this sample, we expect that any object that satisfies the star-galaxy separation at its observed redshift and enters the CMASS Sample in the first place would also satisfy these conditions over the entire redshift range.
 Therefore we do not consider these cuts from our calculation of the selection function.

-However, some post-starburst galaxies may be unresolved, and thus not targeted at all by CMASS.
+However, some post-starburst galaxies may be unresolved, and thus will not be targeted at all by CMASS.
 Indeed, $\sim$2\% of our objects are targeted as unresolved quasar candidates, but this fraction is small enough not to alter the luminosity function results significantly.
-We therefore calculate the luminosity function from only objects selected as CMASS galaxies.
+We therefore calculate the luminosity function only from objects selected as CMASS galaxies.

 The distribution of objects in our sample in the various color-magnitude spaces probed by these criteria are shown in Figure \ref{fig:cmass_selection}.
 It can be seen that the three most restrictive conditions for our samples are $i_\mathrm{cmod} < 19.9$, $d_\perp > 0.55$ and $i_\mathrm{cmod} < 19.86 + 1.6(d_\perp - 0.8)$.